Meals for the Mob update: experiencing meals first hand

 “Importantly, we will work closely with the Council and community to build resilience for seasonal impacts,” he said.

-Recently FareShare delivered two pallets of meals to Mornington Island State School where the primary school students reported they enjoyed the chicken curry, savory mince and spaghetti Bolognese.
+Recently, FareShare delivered two pallets of meals to Mornington Island State School where the primary school students reported they enjoyed the chicken curry, savoury mince and spaghetti Bolognese.

-“I can honestly say that the kids are enjoying the meals more now and are eating a lot more than before we had your meals.
-A huge thank you to all of you, and the volunteers there,” Sam said.
+“The kids are enjoying the meals more now and are eating a lot more than before we had your meals.
+A huge thank you to all of you, and the volunteers there.”

-Currently FareShare’s MftM has provided more than 80,000 meals to Indigenous partner organisations in New South Wales and Queensland and as the Naarm MftM program grows, we will be providing thousands of meals in Victoria.
+Currently FareShare’s Meals for the Mob program has provided more than 80,000 meals to Indigenous partner organisations in New South Wales and Queensland, and as the Naarm Meals for the Mob program grows, we will be providing thousands of meals in Victoria too.

 “Our focus remains on fostering local partnerships, and ensuring food security across diverse communities,” Jason explained.

-Meanwhile, in Victoria, FareShare proudly hosted our first Naarm MftM community cook-up at our newly re-opened Abbotsford kitchen.
+Meanwhile, in Victoria, FareShare proudly hosted our first Naarm Meals for the Mob community cook-up at our newly re-opened Abbotsford kitchen.

 Jason travelled from the Brisbane kitchen to Melbourne to be part of this incredibly significantand important day for the team.

-Kylie and Deniece from the Aborigines Advancement League (AAL), Ava, Adna and Amy from Victorian Aboriginal Community Controlled Health Organisation (VACCHO) and Natasha from Oonah Aboriginal Health and Community Services worked alongside Jason, the FareShare’s chefs Emma and Lucy and our regular volunteer Megan to prepare food to cook an impressive 490 comforting and nutritious casserole and roast dinners for MftM.
+Kylie and Deniece from the Aborigines Advancement League (AAL), Ava, Adna and Amy from Victorian Aboriginal Community Controlled Health Organisation (VACCHO) and Natasha from Oonah Aboriginal Health and Community Services worked alongside Jason, FareShare chefs Emma and Lucy, and our regular volunteer Megan, to prepare food to cook an impressive 490 comforting and nutritious casserole and roast dinners.

 As part of its ongoing commitment to its Reconciliation Action Plan, FareShare will participate in NAIDOC Week celebrations in early July, by attending an AAL luncheon, where FareShare will provide the entrée and dessert.

-FareShare is in the process of engaging with key corporations and donors to support the MftM initiative directly or by booking a MftM shift, with our first corporate groups.
+FareShare is in the process of engaging with key corporations and donors to support the Meals for the Mob initiative directly or by booking a Meals for the Mob shift in one of our kitchens.

 Skip to content